Giovo8/gst-tennis-academy/README.md

 ### Webhook Stripe

 For receiving payment notifications (e.g. `checkout.session.completed`) configure `STRIPE_WEBHOOK_SECRET` and add an endpoint at (e.g.) `/api/stripe/webhook`.
-The route verifies the signature and inserts the order in the `orders` table.
+The route verifies the signature and processes the payment confirmation.

 ## API Endpoints (high level)